phatchman/altair_tools/README.md

 ### Get a directory listing
 `./altairdsk -d cpm.dsk`<br>
 `./altairdsk cpm.dsk`<br>
-Restrict the directory listing to a particular user with the -u option `./altairdsk -u0 cpm.dsk`
+Restrict the directory listing to a particular user with the -u option<br>
+`./altairdsk -u0 cpm.dsk`

 ```